gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 }
 ```

-Implement `magic_val` for a set of predefined types and we basically have implemented automatic dependency injection of function parameter, just like those fancy Javascript framework are doing!
+Implement `magic_val` for a set of predefined types and we basically have implemented automatic dependency injection of function parameter, just like those fancy Javascript framework are so proud of!

 ## Caveats of reflecting Generic Lambdas